 Again, if you have any questions at all, please contact an employment discrimination attorney.
 Our experienced attorneys can help you decide the best course of action.

 This employment law website is an advertisement.
 The materials available at the top of this page and at this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking, “How do I get evidence for my discrimination case?”; “What should I do if my boss is sexually harassing me?”; “My boss discriminates against me because I’m black”; or “I was fired for refusing to do illegal and unsafe act”, it would be best for to contact an Ohio attorney to obtain advice with respect to any particular employment law issue or problem.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, Brian Spitz, or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.